jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) A person is allowed a deduction for a FIF loss.
 Ring-fencing rule for loss calculated under attributable FIF income method (2) The deduction for a FIF loss calculated under the attributable FIF income method is subject to the jurisdictional ring-fencing rule in section DN 8.
+Ring-fencing rule for loss calculated under revenue account method (2B) The deduction for a FIF loss calculated under the revenue account method is subject to the ring-fencing rule in section DN 8B.
 Link with subpart DA
 (3) This section supplements the general permission and overrides the capital limitation.
 The other general limitations still apply.